State Tax Media Host Guide 2015

 - The taxpayer uses, gives away, stores, or consumes the item in California.

-Taxpayers can use instructions provided in the state income tax booklet to report their use tax obligations on their state income tax return.
-The use tax due amount is based on the person’s adjusted gross income.
+Taxpayers can use a “look-up” table to report their use tax obligations on their state income tax return.
+The amount of use tax due is based on the person’s adjusted gross income.
 Taxpayers can go to boe.ca.gov for more details.

 If taxpayers feel that they are unable to resolve their problems through normal channels, they may contact the Taxpayers’ Rights Advocate.